boggydigital/clo/README.md

     // Parse `os.Args` using definitions to get `Request` data req, _ := clo.Parse(os.Args[1:])

-    // Dispatch request to command handlers
+    // Route request to command handlers
-	cmd.Dispatch(req)
+	cmd.Route(req)
 }
 ```

-## Dispatching command requests and handling built-in commands
+## Routing command requests and handling built-in commands

 The recommended approach to handle `Request` commands, arguments and flags is to have
-a `cmd/dispatch.go` single `Dispatch` method that routes arguments, flags data to command handlers.
+a `cmd/route.go` single `Route` method that routes arguments, flags data to command handlers.

-In order to allow clo to handle built-in commands, in your `Dispatch` handler you need to
+In order to allow clo to handle built-in commands, in your `Route` handler you need to
-send `nil` and unknown commands to `clo.Dispatch`.
+send `nil` and unknown commands to `clo.Route`.

 Example: